 transcoder vb=2048k hw=nvenc2 ab=128k

-nvenc2 (that means using CPU for decoding), deinterlacing has to be turned on explicitly with the
+nvenc2 (using the CPU to decode), deinterlacing has to be turned on explicitly with the

 To disable resource-consuming deinterlacing, specify

 Other parameters, such as